BitcoinUnlimited/BitcoinCashSpecification/style-guide.md

 All contributions should be:

- - As accurate to the current state of Bitcoin Cash as possible
+ - As accurate as possible (see below)
  - As impartial as possible
  - As impersonal as possible